Give Now Honor Tree - Honor someone with a gift to the VBH Foundation.

 Donors are offered the opportunity to make their contribution anonymously in all acknowledgement materials.

 During the course of qualifying a prospective resident into any one of our communities, we gather a significant amount of financial data.
-This data will not be used by LifeSpire or its subsidiary corporations for the purpose of solicitation of gifts.
+This data will not be used by LifeSpire of Virginia or its subsidiary corporations for the purpose of solicitation of gifts.

 We collect, use and disclose personal information only for purposes that a reasonable person would consider appropriate in light of the circumstances.
 We do not sell, trade, or otherwise share our mailing lists.
 However, if at any time you wish to be removed from our mailing list, simply contact us by phone at 804-521-9213 or via email at firstname.lastname@example.org.
 Please allow 14 days to allow us to update our records accordingly.